 Restaurant owners are a special breed.
 You often work more hours in your business than on your business, and you wear more hats than a Dr. Seuss character.
 You do it all, from menu planning to accounting to customer service, you know what it takes to run a successful restaurant.
-But, in the midst of wearing all these hats, you may forget about marketing and advertising.
+But, in the midst of wearing all these hats, you may forget about your restaurant's marketing and advertising.

 Advertising is an essential part of keeping your business afloat because it’s what will bring customers through your doors.
 Whether you own a fast casual, quick serve, family dining or fine dining restaurant here is a guide that includes 10 things to consider as you work on your restaurant marketing and advertising plan.